Can you use old watch bands on Apple Watch SE 2022?

-(Pocket-lint) - Apple's smartwatches are some of the most popular wearable devices on the market, but there have also been a whole host of different models down the years.
+Apple's smartwatches are some of the most popular wearable devices on the market, but there have also been a whole host of different models down the years.

 If you've picked up a second-generation Apple Watch SE, but you've got older Apple Watch bands that you'd like to be able to use with your new watch, we've got the details you need, right here.